-Defintion: A behaviour which might be repeated or which shows a degree of premeditation and which results in more serious harm to self, others or property.
+Definition: A behaviour which might be repeated and which results in more serious harm to self, others or property.

-• Response: teachers and/or principal intervenes directly with student and inform parents; students are spoken to by the coordinator, counsellor or principal.
+• Response: teachers intervene directly with the student and inform parents; students are spoken to by the counsellor if necessary.
 Incident is documented in Toddle.
-Student sits in "reflection corner" or in an appropriate place.
+Children are given a short break to reflect on their behaviour.